 What could be better than combining two of the most popular fall activities, the Corn Maze and the Haunted House?
-If you can’t quite stomach the haunted corn maze, I’ve also added one not-so-scary option, flashlight nights at Washington Farms – now that’s a little more my speed.
+Whether you’re looking for a haunted house, spook walk, or other Halloween attractions — these corn mazes have it all.
 Did we miss your favorite haunted corn maze in Atlanta (or even Georgia)?
 If so, let us know and we’ll add it.

 Uncle Shuck’s The Dark Rows Haunted Corn Maze